 Can you create a story bag?
 Find a bag and collect items to go in it that relate to a well known story.
-If you can't find an item, you could draw a picture to include.
+If you can't find an item. you could draw a picture to include.

 13 List making!

-Write a list of

-things that make you

-happy, things you're

-grateful for or things

-you are good at.
+Write a list of things that make you happy, things you're grateful for or things you are good at.

-Design and make an obstacle course at home or in the garden.
+A Design and make an obstacle course at home or in the garden.
 How fast can you complete it?

-15 Can you invent something new?
+5 Can you Invent something new?
 Perhaps a gadget or something to help people?
 Draw a picture or write a description.

-16 Keep moving!
-Make up a dance routine to your favourite song.
+Keep moving!
+Make up a dance routine to your favourite sona.

-17 Write a play script.
+Write a play script.
 Can you act it out to other people?

+Read out loud to someone.
 Remember to read with expression.